 Insurance Fraud

 An individual who commits insurance fraud, including employee health benefits fraud, will be charged with fraud pursuant to section 380(1) of the Criminal Code.
-Insurance fraud can refer to anything from slightly increasing the amount paid on a health benefit insurance claim to intentionally causing a significant accident in an attempt to collect insurance money.
+Insurance fraud can refer to anything from slightly increasing the amount paid on a benefit insurance claim to intentionally causing a significant accident in an attempt to collect insurance money.
+People who alter receipts when submitting claims have also committed the offence of utter forged documents

 A person commits fraud when they use deceit or false pretence to take money, property, a service or any other valuable security from a person, a business, or the public.
 Fraud offences are categorized based on the value of the fraud.
 If a person commits fraud valued at more than $5,000, they will be charged with fraud over $5,000.
 The penalties for this offence are more severe.
 If a person commits fraud valued at less than $5,000, they will be charged with fraud under $5,000 and will face less serious penalties.